CatoMaior/myLibrary/README.md

 ```

 ### Queues
 Queues are a quite standard implementation of FIFO queues and can contain `char`, `int`, `float`, `double` or pointer data.
 You can create a Queue from a C array or you can create a new empty Queue.
-You can print its content, enqueue items to its end, dequeue items from its top, peek from its top and much more. [queue.h](https://catomaior.github.io/myLibrary/queue_8h.html) in the docs for all the details.\
+You can print its content, enqueue items to its end, dequeue items from its top, peek from its top and much more.
+See [queue.h](https://catomaior.github.io/myLibrary/queue_8h.html) in the docs for all the details.\
 Here are some examples of Queue usage:

 ```cpp